ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 1. Create a NAT Gateway in the public subnet via the VPC console.
 2. Attach an Elastic IP to the NAT Gateway.
 3. Add a route in the route table of the private subnet for destination 0.0.0.0 to target the NAT Gateway.

+## Egress Only Internet Gateway <a name="egress-igw"></a>

+Egress only Internet Gateways are like NAT Gateways, but are used for instances with IPv6 addresses.
+Since all IPv6 are public addresses, all IPv6 instances are internet accessible.
+The solution is to use a Egress only Internet Gateway between IPv6 instances and the internet.

 ## Route 53 Private Zones <a name="private-zones"></a>